Zidny000/TextExtract/README.md

 ### Windows Installer (Recommended)

-1. Download the latest installer (`TextExtract_Setup.exe`) from the [Releases](https://github.com/yourrepository/TextExtract/releases) page
+1. Download the latest installer (`TextExtract_Setup.exe`) from the https://textextract1.onrender.com page
 2. Run the installer and follow the on-screen instructions
 3. Choose installation options (desktop shortcut, start with Windows)
 4. Once installed, TextExtract will be available from the Start Menu, desktop shortcut (if selected), or by searching in Windows Search

-### Manual Installation (Advanced)

-If you prefer not to use the installer:

-1. Download the latest ZIP package from the [Releases](https://github.com/yourrepository/TextExtract/releases) page
-2. Extract the ZIP file to a location of your choice
-3. Run `TextExtract.exe` to start the application
-4. Optionally run `create_shortcuts.bat` to create desktop and startup shortcuts

 ## Usage

 - **Launch**: Start TextExtract from the Start Menu, desktop shortcut, or by searching in Windows
 - **Capture Text**: Press `Ctrl+Alt+C` to start a capture, select the area with your mouse
-- **Change Monitor**: Press `Ctrl+Alt+M` to select which monitor to capture from
 - **Show Control Panel**: Press `Ctrl+Alt+V` to show the visual control panel
 - **System Tray**: Right-click the TextExtract icon in the system tray to access menu options

 ## Keyboard Shortcuts

 - `Ctrl+Alt+C`: Capture text from the screen
-- `Ctrl+Alt+M`: Change the monitor selection
 - `Ctrl+Alt+V`: Show/hide the visual control panel

 ## Building from Source